CERTIFICATE in CHAPLAINCY (LEVEL 5)

 Course costs: Tuition fees: $2600 + $40 administration.
 Additional textbooks will need to be purchased.
 (All other compulsory readings will be provided online).

 Delivery: Online only.
 To receive the NZQA-accredited qualification, students must be located in New Zealand, or be New Zealand citizens in Australia.
 Other students may enrol to complete the same learning and receive SPBC certification.

 This certificate will comprise the following four courses:

 Students will gain an understanding of the role of a chaplain, as distinct from other jobs such as minister, coach, or counsellor.
 Students will also explore chaplaincy environments in New Zealand, such as interfaith settings and agency work, and relevant implications for practice.

-CMN502 Chaplaincy Spiritual Practices (15 Credits)
+CMN502 Chaplaincy Religious Practices (15 Credits)

 Avoiding burnout and achieving longevity needs a careful approach.
 This course provides a framework of ethics, boundaries, and life habits to assist chaplains in preserving their spiritual, emotional and mental health while serving others.

 One of the most powerful skills of a good chaplain is their ability to listen effectively, and to be present with people in their time of need.
 In this course, students will gain the tools and techniques required to master these essential capabilities.